 - Temporary admission

 While these may seem simple enough to understand, there are intricacies that you need to be careful of while conducting trade.
 Non-compliance can land you in a legal soup, which may lead to unnecessary complications.

-For more information and detailed guidance on how to go about setting up and carrying out international trade in Dubai, write in to us at email@example.com.
+For more information and detailed guidance on how to go about setting up and carrying out international trade in Dubai, do contact us.
+We'd be glad to assist.